Foster Youth Rights Resources

 - look through your things unless they have a reasonable or legal reason

-- sexual orientation, gender identity and expression, mental or physical disability, HIV status, or membership in a federally recognized Indian tribe
+- treat you unfairly because of your race, ethnicity, ancestry, national origin, color, religion, sex, sexual orientation, gender identity and expression, mental or physical disability, HIV status, or membership in a federally recognized Indian Tribe

 Indian Child Welfare Act (ICWA)

-Are you a member, or could you be a member, of a federally recognized Indian tribe?
+Are you a member, or could you be a member, of a federally recognized Indian Tribe?

 You have the right to: